yangyuhanga/Design-Build/README.md

 After displaying "Detecting Objects..." on this page, a GUI interface will pop up.
 This is one of our team's innovations.
 Instead of repeatedly storing and retrieving redundant data in the database, we chose to create and display a GUI interface.
 This allows users to intuitively view photos, coordinates, and detected treasures from the small car's operation records.
 This innovation also reflects our group's interactive approach.

+### Tel
+#### Meeting Notes: Discussion on the Raspberry Pi-based Intelligent Car

+---

+**Host Li Yanhang:**
+Hello everyone, our goal today is to discuss how to create an intelligent car based on Raspberry Pi.
+According to the requirements, the car needs to achieve functions such as obstacle avoidance, photography, color recognition, data transmission, and path recognition.
+I hope every member can provide suggestions and ideas on implementing these features.
+Let's start with Wan Chengjun.

+---

+**Wan Chengjun:**
+Thank you, Li Yanhang.
+First, to implement the obstacle avoidance feature, we can use ultrasonic sensors.
+Ultrasonic sensors can send out ultrasonic waves and measure the time it takes for them to reflect back.
+By this time and the speed of the ultrasonic wave, we can calculate the distance between the object and the sensor.
+If the sensor detects an obstacle in front and the distance is too close, we can program the car to turn to avoid a collision.

+For color recognition, we can use an RGB sensor or a camera.
+The RGB sensor can detect the color of objects, and the camera can capture images and identify colors through image processing algorithms.
+For example, we can use the OpenCV library to process images captured by the camera and determine the main colors in the image.

+---

+**Wang Zihe:**
+Thank you, Wan Chengjun.
+Continuing with the photography feature, it's relatively simple.
+We can use the Raspberry Pi's camera module.
+It's a compact 5MP or 8MP camera that can easily connect to the Raspberry Pi.
+We can write a simple Python script to control the camera to take pictures.

+For data transmission, Raspberry Pi already has a built-in WiFi module.
+We can use this module to send and receive data.
+For instance, the car can send photos taken to a remote server or the user's mobile phone via WiFi.

+---

+**Zhao Ran:**
+Thank you, Wang Zihe.
+Path recognition is a complex but interesting issue.
+Initially, we can place some colored lines on the ground, such as black tape.
+Then, we can use the camera to capture images of the ground and use image processing algorithms to detect these lines.
+When the car detects the lines, it can follow them.

+For the challenge of navigating a maze to find treasure, we can use a simple maze-solving algorithm, like the right-hand rule.
+The principle is, when the car enters a maze, it always tries to follow the wall on its right.
+This way, the car will eventually find the exit.
+Of course, this is a basic method, and for more complex mazes, we might need to use more intricate algorithms.

+---

+**Gao Zihang:**
+Thank you, Zhao Ran.
+Regarding the suggestion of using ultrasonic sensors to correct the travel path, I think it's an excellent idea.
+When the car is driving along the path, it might deviate from the course.
+The ultrasonic sensors can help the car detect its distance from the walls beside it.
+If the car veers off the path, it can adjust its direction to get back on the correct route.

+---

+**Host Li Yanhang:**
+Thank you, everyone.
+We've discussed how to implement all the car's functions.
+The next step is to start designing and programming.
+I hope our car can successfully complete the maze task!
+Let's all do our best!

+---